Florida Bright Futures Scholarship Program

 The cost-per credit hour amount of the award is determined by the Florida Legislative session and the program is administered by the Florida Department of Education.
 As a result, the awards amounts may vary year to year.
 No college preparatory courses are paid by Florida Bright Futures program.

 Florida Bright Futures Eligibility

-- While the FAFSA is not required for Florida Bright Futures Scholarship eligibility, we strongly encourage students to complete this application in order to be considered for other possible financial aid programs.
+- While the is not required for Florida Bright Futures Scholarship eligibility, we strongly encourage students to complete this application in order to be considered for other possible financial aid programs.

 - Students must be declared into an eligible degree program.

 - Students must be enrolled in six credit hours (half-time enrollment) in courses required for their degree program per semester.

 - Course fees for withdrawn classes after the drop/add period must be repaid by the student.

 - Repayment to PHSC for the cost of withdrawn course(s) is required to renew the Bright Futures scholarship for a subsequent academic year.

 - It is the student's responsibility to review Florida Bright Futures scholarship requirements each year.
 Any questions regarding Bright Futures awards can be directed to the or the PHSC Financial Aid Office.

 Florida Bright Futures Renewal